newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/research-insurance-needs-foreign.md

 callToActionLink: ""
 callToActionText: ""
 ---
 ## Insurance Considerations

-- **Commercial general liability insurance:** Confirm that your coverage includes work done in New Jersey
+* **Commercial general liability insurance:** Confirm that your coverage includes work done in New Jersey
-- **`Workers' compensation insurance|workers-comp`**: The State of New Jersey requires that you obtain this insurance if you have NJ employees, or stockholders in a corporation do work for the company (even if they are not compensated).
+* ** `Workers' compensation insurance|workers-comp` **: The State of New Jersey requires that you obtain this insurance if you have NJ employees, or stockholders in a corporation do work for the company (even if they are not compensated).

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A certificate of insurance with coverage in New Jersey
+A certificate of insurance with coverage in New Jersey.

 :::